 yi,j=m=0k1n=0k1Km,nxi+m,j+n.y_{i,j} = \sum_{m=0}^{k-1} \sum_{n=0}^{k-1} K_{m,n} x_{i+m,j+n}.

-Pooling is not mandatory, but when it is used, it shrinks the spatial dimensions so later layers can work with a more compact representation.
-A common example is max pooling, which keeps the largest value in each small region.
+A common stacking pattern is: convolution, ReLU, optional pooling, more convolution blocks, then a final prediction layer.
+Pooling is not mandatory, but when used it shrinks the spatial dimensions; a common example is max pooling, which keeps the largest value in each small region.

 Take this 4×44 \times 4 input image: